 Pathbreaking or pioneering approaches, in relation to that, can be traced and tracked down already in the framework of formal sociology.
-The elementary definition of the social relation reads (is) here this (social relation) is "a mutual and reciprocal effect, which in so far as it is given from/on one side, from/on the other (side) [[it]] is suffered, endured or received and accepted"66.
-Tönnies, the originator (creator or author) of this definition, obviously did not notice that - with that - strictu sensu (sensu stricto, stricto sensu), an outer (external) mechanic(s) applicable to inanimate bodies is described rather than an inner (internal) mechanism which can connect social subjects with one another.
-However, the insight into the existence (presence) of this mechanism, was nonetheless already was well-founded (close-by, plausible, reasonable, logical, sensible), and Simmel's hints (clues) or intimations confirmed it.
-The fact of the You (Du) belongs to the a priori preconditions of socialisation (Zu den apriorischen Bedingungen der Vergesellschaftung), however, at the same time, (so does) the ability of the I (ego) to transfer or transmit its own "absoluteness(es) (or absolute characteristics)", namely, (the) certainty about (as regards, regarding) its own reality and about the sovereign handling of its own content(s) to the You67.
-At one point, at which, typically enough, there is talk of extreme enmity, he (Simmel) opined, again, that a relationship (ein Verhältnis) between equal subjects towards (as between, vis-à-vis) one another rests or is based on the "knowing of the outer/external situation (position)" and the "sympathetic feeling within oneself and empathy in regard to the inner (internal) (situation or position)"68.
-This feeling within oneself and empathy means, nevertheless, not the (temporary) dissolution or breaking up (disintegration) of one's own I (ego), but rather the objectification (Objektivierung^{xxii}) of the You on the part of the I (ego), which for its (the objectification's) part, seems possible because the I (ego) itself or the human spirit in general has the "fundamental ability" "to face and confront itself, and look at (behold) itself as another (person)"69; Simmel did not want to decide whether this ability is spontaneous and inborn (innate) or a transference of the intersubjective relationship to the psyche of the I (ego) - already the formulation of the dilemma implies, however, the insight into the interrelation between reflexivity (i.e. reflectivity as the capability of quiet thought or contemplation; reflectiveness; thoughtfulness; Reflexivität) and intersubjectivity as well as between the self-reference (reference to the self) and alien-reference (reference to the other) of the reflexivity, i.e. reflectivity.
-Yet he (Simmel) did not get around to a deepening of this insight within (inside of) formal sociology, despite sparse (few, sparing, sporadic) allusions70.
-The gaining the upper hand and prevalence of the striving for formalisation (i.e. the effort at making formal constructs) did not leave any time for similar thoughts and considerations, so that even sociologists, who were kindly or favourably disposed to the basic thought or fundamental notion/idea of this line of thought or intellectual tendency, had to accuse v.
-Wiese that he connects ready (finished) and closed-(united or unified)-in-themselves individuals, that is, he (v.
-Wiese) barely (hardly) notes their interpenetration as the presupposition (precondition) of their interdependence (er nehme also von ihrer Interpenetration als Voraussetzung ihrer Interdependenz kaum Kenntnis)71.
+The elementary definition of the social relation reads here that this social relation is "a mutual and reciprocal effect, which in so far as it is given on one side, on the other side, it is suffered, endured or received and accepted"66.
+Tönnies, the originator (creator or author) of this definition, obviously did not notice that - with that - strictu sensu, an outer (external) mechanic(s) applicable to inanimate bodies is described, rather than an inner (internal) mechanism which can connect social subjects with one another.
+However, insight into the existence of this mechanism, was nonetheless already was well-founded, and Simmel's hints or intimations confirmed it.
+The fact of the You belongs to the a priori preconditions of socialisation, however, at the same time, so does the ability of the I (ego) to transfer or transmit its own "absoluteness(es) (or absolute characteristics)", namely, the certainty as regards its own reality and about the sovereign handling of its own content(s), to the You67.
+At one point, at which, typically enough, there is talk of extreme enmity, Simmel opined, again, that a relationship between equal subjects towards one another rests or is based on the "knowing of the outer/external situation (position)" and the "sympathetic feeling within oneself and or empathy in regard to the inner (internal) situation or position"68.
+This feeling within oneself and or empathy means, nevertheless, not the (temporary) dissolution or breaking up of one's own I (ego), but rather the objectification^{xxii} of the You on the part of the I (ego), which for its (the objectification's) part, seems possible because the I (ego) itself, or the human spirit in general, has the "fundamental ability" "to face and confront itself, and look at itself as another person"69; Simmel did not want to decide whether this ability is spontaneous and inborn or a transference of the intersubjective relationship to the psyche of the I (ego) - already the formulation of the dilemma implies, however, the insight into the interrelation between reflexivity (i.e. reflectivity as the capability of quiet thought or contemplation;